Governance | Compensation for Directors and Executive Officers

 (millions of yen)

-- There were 9 Directors and 6 Executive Officers as of March 31, 2017.
+- The number of people includes 1 Director who retired in June 2017.
+There were 8 Directors and 7 Executive Officers as of March 31, 2018.
 Compensation to Directors who were concurrently serving as Executive Officers is included in that of Executive Officers.

 - In addition to basic compensation, 24 million yen of corporate housing costs, such as housing allowance and related tax adjustments, were provided.